-The Compensation Committee has adopted a policy governing equity awards that are granted to our non-executive employees.
-Equity awards to our executive officers or members of the Board must be approved either by the Board or the Compensation Committee at a meeting or by unanimous written consent.
-This policy provides that the CEO may make awards to non-executive employees within prescribed limits.
+Equity awards granted to our executive officers or members of the Board must be approved either by the Board or the Compensation Committee at a meeting or by unanimous written consent, per the policy adopted by the Compensation Committee governing the grant of equity awards to our non-executive employees.
+The policy provides that the CEO may make awards to non-executive employees within prescribed limits.
 Generally, equity awards will be effective on the first Monday of the month following the employee's start date, or for grants to existing employees, the date of approval.
 The exercise price of all stock options and stock appreciation rights must be equal to or greater than the fair market value of our common stock on the date of grant.